How To Get More Cycles Out Of Lithium Ion Cells

 What Is The Shelf Life Of 18650 Batteries?

 18650 cells have a very long service life when properly stored.
 They can last up to 10 years on the shelf if kept at typical room temperatures and at their nominal voltage per the manufacturer's spec sheet.
 This will typically be 3.6-3.7 volts.
-However, even though it is very slight losses lithium batteries can go bad when not in use.
+However, even though there are very slight losses lithium batteries can go bad when not in use.

 Conclusion